312524/VBadRTCount/README.md

-Our method has been tested on five RGB-T crowd counting models.
+We evaluated our method on the RGB-Tcc dataset with five RGB-T crowd counting models.
 Here, we provide the poisoned models and dataset specifically for DEFNet.
 The DEFNet source code is available at: https://github.com/panyi95/DEFNet Download links: